-I specialize in developing digital content for B2B enterprises and law firms and enable them in generating more leads and revenue
+I specialize in developing digital content for B2B enterprises and law firms that enables them in generating more leads and driving revenue

 The benefits of Hybrid IT are definitely game-changing, but there are many challenges to overcome on its implementation path.
 Organizations need to be armed with the right approach for tackling the challenges of Hybrid IT.
 A solution for integrating cloud and on-premise applications need to be comprehensive, industry proven, sustainable and easy to use.
 A recent approach that effectively bridges the great divide between cloud and on-premise systems is Integration Platform as a Service (iPaaS).

 As compared to traditional hybrid integration architectures like an Enterprise service bus (ESB) and Point to Point Integration, iPaaS takes care of overwhelming LOB specific needs without heavy IT implementation.
 This approach is feature rich, secure, easy to use and also covers several scalability requirements.

 However, businesses must exercise forward thinking for implementing an iPaaS framework.
 They should clear the ground by filling the knowledge gaps (prevailing in the Hybrid IT environment) and ensuring interoperability in the overall IT surface area.

 The IT systems of an organization are generally spread across different physical and virtual locations.
 The IT is generally composed of Infrastructure as a Service (IaaS), middleware popularly known as Platform as a service (PaaS), Software as a Service (SaaS) and legacy systems.
 Apart from this, there are systems of external vendors that need access.
 Therefore, an integrated model should cover the surface area of all the dimensions.
 The architectural pattern must enable business teams in integrating or removing systems, adding suppliers, automating processes, onboarding customers, and data transformation initiatives in simple steps.